liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app/01-marketplace-app-metadata-guidelines.markdown

 files and module JAR files along with the app's metadata (name, description, version, icon, etc.).

-**Additional Requirements for Themes/Site Templates**
+## Additional Requirements for Themes/Site Templates

-A theme without content is like an empty house.
-If you're trying to sell an empty house, it may be difficult for prospective buyers to see its full beauty.
-However, staging the house with some furniture and decorations helps prospective buyers imagine what the house might look like with their belongings.
-The [Resources Importer](/develop/tutorials/-/knowledge_base/7-1/importing-resources-with-a-theme) lets theme developers specify files and web content to import automatically into Liferay on theme deployment.

-All standalone themes that are uploaded to Liferay Marketplace must use the Resources Importer to include files/web content to provide a sample context for their theme.
-This ensures a uniform experience for Marketplace users: a user can download a theme from Marketplace, install it on their portal, go to Sites or Site Templates in the Control Panel and immediately see their new theme in action.
 The
-[Themes tutorials](/develop/tutorials/-/knowledge_base/7-1/introduction-to-themes)
-provide details.
+[Resources Importer](/develop/tutorials/-/knowledge_base/7-1/importing-resources-with-a-theme)
+includes files and web content that imports automatically into Liferay on theme deployment.

+All standalone themes uploaded to Liferay Marketplace must use the Resources Importer to include files/web content to provide a sample context for their theme.
+This ensures a uniform experience for Marketplace users: users can download a theme from Marketplace, install it, go to Sites or Site Templates in the Control Panel and immediately see the new theme in action.
+The [Themes tutorials](/develop/tutorials/-/knowledge_base/7-1/introduction-to-themes) provide details.